 Historically, provincial and federal governments have helped pay for large transit infrastructure projects.
-This trend may continue and provide opportunities for transit projects such as Kelowna's new operations facility and new exchanges.
+This trend is anticipated to continue and provide opportunities for transit projects such as Kelowna's new operations facility and new exchanges.
 Senior governments have also funded walking and biking projects through grant programs.